Unusual dynamics of spin-1/2 antiferromagnets on the triangular lattice in magnetic field: Static properties

 It is seen from Fig.~\ref{emfig}(a) that quantum fluctuations lower the ground state energy.
 Notice that in contrast to the SWT some amount of quantum fluctuations are taken into account even in the harmonic approximation of the BOT.
 We stress also that first corrections in $1/n$ bring our results for $\cal E$ to the quantitative agreement with previous numerical findings making the main renormalization of this quantity in the BOT (as it happens in all other systems considered before by the BOT which are not too close to a quantum critical point \cite{ibot,aktersky,itri}).

-In contrast to the linear spin-wave theory, the 1/3-magnetization plateau (and the UUD phase) arises already in the harmonic approximation of the BOT in the finite field interval $H_1\le H\le H_2$ (see Fig.~\ref{emfig}(b)).
+In contrast to the linear spin-wave theory, the minimization of the bare ground-state energy (given by the term in the Hamiltonian not containing Bose operators) does give the UUD phase (with the 1/3-magnetization plateau) in the BOT in the finite field interval $H_1\le H\le H_2$ (see Fig.~\ref{emfig}(b)).
 This is not very surprising because some amount of quantum fluctuations is taken into account in the harmonic approximation of the BOT while it is known that the UUD phase is stabilized by quantum or thermal fluctuations.
 Calculation of transverse spin components gives for critical fields in the first order in $1/n$

 Similar to the ground state energy, corrections of the first order in $1/n$ make the main renormalization of the uniform magnetization providing the quantitative agreement with numerical results (see Fig.~\ref{emfig}(b)).
 Some discrepancy is seen only near the critical fields $H_{1,2}$ signifying a slower convergence of $1/n$ series near these quantum critical points.